z0link/terraform-provider-stepca/README.md

 the corresponding admin key.
 Set `admin = true` to create another admin provisioner if desired.

 The resulting certificate will be available as the `certificate` attribute.
+The resource is create-only: deleting it in Terraform simply forgets the stored certificate, and any required revocation must be performed directly in step-ca. During refreshes the provider re-fetches the certificate by serial number and removes it from state if the CA reports it has been revoked or replaced.

 ### Data Sources